PUBLIC INTERNATIONAL LAW

 III.- THE REGULATION OF INTERSTATE RELATIONS

 Lesson 4.
 The peaceful settlement of international disputes.
 1.- The principle of peaceful settlement of international disputes.
 2.- Political and diplomatic settlement of disputes.
 3.- Legal settlement of disputes: arbitration and judicial settlement.
 4.- The International Court of Justice: composition and jurisdiction.
 5.- The principle of the prohibition of the threat and use of force and its exceptions: self-defence and collective security.
 Lesson 5.
 Organs of the State in international relations.
 1.- The central organs of the State: Head of State, Head of Government and Minister of Foreign Affairs.
-2.- External organs: diplomatic missions and consular posts..
+2.- External organs: diplomatic missions and consular posts.
 Lesson 6.
 Territorial jurisdiction of the State.
 1.- Acquisition of territorial sovereignty.
 The delimitation of State territory: borders.
 3.- Airspace: concept, delimitation and legal regime of air navigation.
 Lesson 7.
 Jurisdiction over marine spaces of the State.
 1. Evolution and codification of the Law of the Sea.
 2.- Baselines and inland waters.
 3-.
 Territorial sea and contiguous zone.
 4.- Exclusive Economic Zone and Continental shelf.
 5.- Spaces outside the territorial jurisdiction of any State.
 Lesson 8.
 Personal jurisdiction of the State.
 1.- Nationality and legal regime of foreigners.
 2.- Asylum, refuge and similar.
 Special reference to the European Union’s system.
-3.- The treatment of foreigners and their property.
 Lesson 9.
 Rights of peoples to self-determination within the framework of the international legal order.
 1.- Origin and evolution of the principle of self-determination.
 2. Meaning and legal scope of the rights of peoples to self-determination.

 IV.- THE PROTECTION OF COMMON INTERESTS AND ITS LEGAL REGIME